 3.2.
 Level of trust in the healthcare system

-The distribution of responses to statements that examined the level of trust in the healthcare system is presented in Table 2 after combining categories as follows: answers 1 and 2 were incorporated into the category 'weakly agree,' answer 3 remained 'moderately agree,' and answers 4 and 5 were integrated into the category 'strongly agree.'
+The distribution of responses to statements that examined the level of trust in the healthcare system is presented in Table 2 after combining categories as follows: Answers 1 and 2 were incorporated into the category “weakly agree,” while answer 3 was classified as “moderately agree,” and answers 4 and 5 were integrated into the category “strongly agree.”

 Table 2.
-Distribution of responses to the level of trust in the healthcare system questionnaire.
+The distribution of responses to the questionnaire focused on the level of trust in the healthcare system questionnaire.